raddanki/raddanki.github.io/_pages/about.md

 **Contact Email:** raddanki AT adobe.com

-**Internships:** *If you are a PhD student looking for summer internship opportunities at Adobe, please send me an email with your research interests.*
+**Internships:** *If you are a PhD student looking for internship opportunities at Adobe, please send me an email with your research interests.*

 Research Interests
 ------